bessagroup/CRATE/docs/source/rst_doc_files/advanced_usage/interface_constitutive_model.rst

 ---------------------------------------
 CRATE constitutive modeling implementation is designed (but not limited to) around a particular case of the general history functional-based constitutive theory named **thermodynamics with internal variables**.
 Such a framework admits the implementation of a broad spectrum of general nonlinear constitutive models where (i) the thermodynamic state at a given instant of the deformation process is assumed to be completely defined by the instantaneous values of a finite number of state variables, and (ii) a given set of internal variables contains all the relevant information about the material thermodynamical history.
 Moreover, CRATE assumes an **implicit time integration scheme** and adopts an integration algorithm based on approximated **incremental constitutive functions**.
 Therefore, the implementation of a constitutive model requires not only the **state update** procedure, i.e., the incremental update of stress and state variables according to the constitutive equations, but also the computation of the **material consistent tangent modulus**, which arises in the linearization of the macro-scale equilibrium problem.

-In this context, the implementation of a particular constitutive model in CRATE requires that the following elements are clearly defined beforehand:
+In this context, the implementation of a particular constitutive model in CRATE requires that the following elements are clearly defined **beforehand**:

 * **Model name** - A unique identifier of the constitutive model;